strwbee/hpc-testbeds/README.md

 5. Add as much or as little text description of the system as you like, below the `---` block.
    Examples of things to include are described in the template.
+6. Optionally,
+   test that the site builds.
+   If you have Ruby and Bundler installed, run

+       bundle install
+       bundle exec jekyll serve

+   Open `https://localhost:4000` in your browser and verify that your system shows up in the table, and that its page displays correctly when you click through to it.
-6. Commit this file to the repository and push to your fork:
+7. Commit this file to the repository and push to your fork:

        git add _systems/my-awesome-system.md
        git commit -m "add My Awesome System"

-7. If you are adding multiple systems as part of the same cluster (for example, if you there are multiple diverse partitions), repeat the above steps 3&ndash;6 for each system.
+8. If you are adding multiple systems as part of the same cluster (for example, if you there are multiple diverse partitions), repeat the above steps 3&ndash;7 for each system.
-8. Open a pull request to the `SHAREing-dri/hpc-testbeds` repository.
+9. Open a pull request to the `SHAREing-dri/hpc-testbeds` repository.

 ### Using GitHub on the web